 George Papadopoulos Says He's Not 'That' George Papadopoulos

-They both work in financial circles and have a Greek heritage: other than that, there's little similarity between George Papadopoulos, a certified public accountant from Michigan, and the "other," more famous George Papadopoulos — the one who cut a plea deal after lying to the FBI about his contacts with Russians as a Trump campaign official.
+They both work in financial circles and have a Greek heritage: Other than that, there is little similarity between George Papadopoulos, a certified public accountant from Michigan, and the "other," more famous George Papadopoulos, the one who cut a plea deal after lying to the FBI about his contacts with Russians as a Trump campaign official.

 "For the nth time, I am NOT Trump's foreign policy adviser!"
-CPA George Papadopoulos said on Twitter Monday.
+CPA George Papadopoulos said on Twitter on Monday.
 "I have NO association with the Trump camp!
 NONE!"

 George Papadopoulos is to Greeks what John Smith is to the English. leave this George alone!— Peter Papas (@CanadianFlags) October 30, 2017